 During the year, the Board revised SLVLESA's budget.
 Budget amendments were to reflect changes in programs and related funding.
-The difference between the original budget and the final amended budget was a decrease of \$0.5 million in total General Fund budgeted revenues, mostly to account for anticipated decreases in public safety fee revenue.
+The difference between the original budget and the final amended budget was a decrease of \$0.1 million in total General Fund budgeted revenues, mostly to account for anticipated decreases in intergovernmental revenue.

-Final budgeted expenditures were less than original budgetary estimates by \$5.4 million.
+Final budgeted expenditures were more than original budgetary estimates by \$0.2 million.

 With these adjustments, actual expenditures were \$0.2 million less than final budgeted amounts.
 The most significant positive variance was \$0.2 million in professional fees.
-Actual revenues were \$0.1 million more than final budgeted amounts.
+Actual revenues were \$2.8 million more than final budgeted amounts due to an unbudgeted contribution from the Salt Lake County Municipal Services Fund of \$1.8 million and \$1.0 million in collections of fees billed in 2010 that were received in 2011.